peng-yiwen/WiCleanData/README.md

 bash src/facts/run.sh
 ```

+Note: You may need to run `python llm_infer_rewire.py --llm $llms$` if the rewired links have not been checked during refinement.

 ## Evaluation

 Intrinsic evaluation uses `src/analysis/` to measure taxonomy semantic coherence, structural distance, and robustness.
 Extrinsic evaluation uses [KGrEaT](https://github.com/dwslab/kgreat) to assess WiCleanData on downstream tasks such as classification and recommendation.
 See the KGrEaT repository for setup and usage details.